kowarschick/json-transform/README.md

 # @wljkowa/json-transformer

-The ```@wljkowa/json-transformer``` package is used to transform JSON template objects into JOSN objects.
+The ```@wljkowa/json-transformer``` package is used to transform JSON template objects to JSON objects.
 It is developed as part of the lecture "Web Programming" by [Wolfgang L. J. Kowarschick](https://kowa.hs-augsburg.de).

 This package can be used in all cases, when an application is initialized